britram/quic-base-drafts/draft-ietf-quic-recovery.md

 - Endpoints discard initial keys as soon as handshake keys are available (#1951,
   #2045)
 - 0-RTT state is discarded when 0-RTT is rejected (#2300)
-- Loss detection timer is cancelled when ack-eliciting frames are in flight (#2117, #2093)
+- Loss detection timer is cancelled when ack-provoking frames are in flight (#2117, #2093)
 - Packets are declared lost if they are in flight (#2104)
 - After becoming idle, either pace packets or reset the congestion controller